zowe/docs-site/docs/user-guide/install-zos.md

 ### Installing the Zowe Cross Memory Server on z/OS

-The Zowe APF Angel is an authorized server application that provides prileged cross-memory services to Zowe.
+The Zowe Cross Memory Service is a started task angel that runs an authorized server application providing prileged cross-memory services to Zowe.

 The server runs as a started task and requies an APF authorized load library, as well as a PPT entry and a parmlib.
 These can either be created manually or else using the script `/install/zowe-install-apf-server.sh` that reads configuration parameters from the file `/install/zowe-install-apf-server.yaml`.
-These two are documented separately and a user can choose which route to take depending on the authority of their user ID and familiarity with z/OS configuration steps.
+These two are documented separately but achieve the same end result.
+A user can choose which route to take depending on their familiarity with z/OS configuration steps required for the manual path, together with the authority and priviledges of their user ID if they choose to run the automated path.

+Once the cross memory server has been installed and started there will be started task ZWESIS01 that runs the load library ZWESIS01.
+The ZWESUS01 started task serves the ZOWESVR started task and provides secure services that require running in an APF-authorized state.

 ### Manually installing the Zowe Cross Memory Server

-A number of files are included in `zowe_install_dir/files/zss`.
-If this folder is not present the file `zowe_install_dir/files/zis.pax` should be expanded.
-Create a folder `zss` beneath `files` using `mkdir zss` and navigate into it using `cd zss`.
-Expand zis pax using the command `pax -ppx -rf ../zis.pax`.
+A number of files are included in the USS directory `zowe_install_dir/files/zss`.
+If this directory is not present it must be created by expanding the file `zowe_install_dir/files/zis.pax`.
+First, create the folder `zss` beneath `files` using `mkdir zss` and navigate into it using  `cd zss`.
+Second, expand zis pax using the command `pax -ppx -rf ../zis.pax`.

 1. ZWESIS01 load module and proclib